GetMeoutt/linux_assignment3P2/README.md

 ```

-Now, if you look at the status of the load balancer, you will see that it shows both of your servers are down, even though your servers are running.
+**Now**, if you look at the status of the load balancer, you will see that it shows both of your servers are down, even though your servers are running.

-The reason is that the load balancer is listening on port 80, but your droplet doesn't send anything on port 80.
-In this tutorial, we are going to use nginx to host webserver on port 80.
+**The reason is** that the load balancer is listening on port 80, but your droplet is not configured to serve any content on port 80

 ---
 ### Set up droplet
-1. ssh to your arch linux droplet with your ssh key
+1. SSH to your arch linux droplet with your ssh key
 ```bash
 ssh -i <path_to_privatekey> arch@ip_of_your_droplet
 ```